getdirty75/asymetrics/src/articles/label-story-2-mokomizik.md

 <br>

-These are just a few of this “only killers / no fillers” record, which had spent decades in obscurity (the few [OG copies](https://www.discogs.com/Alonso-Wilson-De-Briano-Fantastic-Variety-In-The-Music-Of-Panama-The-Winsor-Style-And-Calypso-Impres/release/15032737) traded on the collectors’ market in recent years were going for stratospheric prices) and is for the first time available again on vinyl, but also on digital – making it accessible to a whole new generation!
+These are just a few of this “only killers / no fillers” record, which had spent decades in obscurity (the few [OG copies](https://www.discogs.com/Alonso-Wilson-De-Briano-Fantastic-Variety-In-The-Music-Of-Panama-The-Winsor-Style-And-Calypso-Impres/release/15032737) traded on the collectors’ market in recent years were going for stratospheric prices), and is for the first time available again on vinyl, but also on digital – making it accessible to a whole new generation!

 Very exciting stuff, so I wanted to hear straight from Elise and Hvar how it all came to shape:

 ### **Interview**